 You can follow our Facebook page @Seychellesbookings.com to get notified quicker and stay up-to-date with the latest developments.
 You can also check our latest blogs to keep updated on the situation.

 Last Updated: 03 February 2023

 Cases overview in Seychelles:

-Upon disembarking in Seychelles, all visitors will be required to provide proof of accommodation in an approved establishment for the entire period of stay and must show booking vouchers at the Immigration desk.
+- Visitors may only stay in establishments or liveaboards that have been certified by the Public Health Authority.
+Refer to www.tourism.gov.sc for the list of accommodations.
+Upon disembarking in Seychelles, all visitors will be required to provide proof of accommodation in approved establishment(s) for the entire period of stay and must show booking vouchers at the Immigration desk.

 What can we do to help the locals?

 Due to Covid-19, the Seychelles tourism industry has suffered unprecedented economic downturn; putting many people out of work and under incredible strain.

 When traveling, consider exploring more of the region than you may have previously considered.
 Mahe, Praslin and La Digue are all within easy reach of each other and offer something unique and worth experiencing.
 You can learn more about the region to help plan your trip on our dedicated Travel Tips pages.

 If you have a ferry booking for travel in the next few months, or for any other destination-related questions, feel free to contact us directly if you wish to reschedule your trip.
 We also invite you to consult our Terms and Conditions if you have any questions regarding a cancellation.